k2view-academy/K2View-Academy/articles/39_fabric_catalog/connectors/01_cataloging_of_files.md

 ## Transformation Rules Definition

-Transformation rules are required in order to perform file's cataloging.
-The transformation rules should be created using Broadway flows under the Shared Objects and deployed.
+Due to multiple file formats, transformation rules are required in order to perform file's cataloging.
+The transformation rules are created using Broadway flows, that should be placed in a Project tree under the Shared Objects and deployed.

-The following flows are expected:
+Below is the description of each expected flow:

-1. The first and mandatory flow builds the Catalog's expected metadata, returning an array of maps.
+1. **Get Metadata** is the first flow that builds the Catalog's expected metadata, returning an array of maps.
+This flow is mandatory.

    * The metadata can be based on the schema definition file(s), if they are provided.
 In this case, each map is expected to represent a Catalog's field with its respective structure: data platform, schema, dataset, class, field name and all of its properties (defined in the schema definition file).
    * When there is no schema definition file and the metadata is expected to be discovered based on data sample, each map should represent a Catalog's dataset with its respective structure: data platform, schema, dataset, class.
-Then the field and properties will be completed from the example data.
+Then the fields and their properties will be completed from the example data.
-   * The combined approach is possible.
-Meaning, some datasets in the same interface can be defined by schema files and some can be defined by sample data.
+   * The combined approach is also possible.
+Meaning, some datasets can be defined by schema definition files and some can be defined by sample data.

-2. The second flow returns a mapping between the dataset and the respective list of files.
+2. **Get Files List** is the second flow that returns a mapping between the dataset and the respective list of sample files.
 This flow is optional and only required when sample files are provided.

-   * Per each dataset, the flow should return a list of relevant data sample files.
-Several samples files can be provided for the same dataset.
-However, one sample file cannot define more than one dataset.
+   * The flow should return a list of relevant data sample files per each dataset.
+Several sample files can be provided for the same dataset.
+However, one sample file cannot include data for more than one dataset.

-3. The third flow returns a line of file's data.
+3. **Get Data Snapshot** is the third flow that returns a row of file's data.
 This flow is optional and only required when sample files are provided.

    * Per each file, the flow should return a result set which represents one row.

 ## Rules Integration with Interface

-Starting V8.3 filesystem interfaces include a set of input parameters called Discovery, which enables settings the names of Broadway flows to each of the rules:
+Starting V8.3, filesystem interfaces include a group of input parameters called Discovery, which enable settings the names of Broadway flows to each of the rules:

 <img src="../images/filesystem_discovery.png"  />